With a week to go until the 7th running of the Quad Rock 50 & 25 Mile Trail Races, here are some final thoughts and instructions:

 50 mile starters who drop out at 25 miles will receive a finish time and finisher award but will not be eligible for overall or age group awards.

 Bib numbers must be worn on the front and visible at all times.
-Do not remove, fold, or damage the attached chip tag on the back of your bib.
+Please do not remove, fold, or pin your bib tag – this will be used for your official finish time.

 We will be at full capacity on Saturday, so we recommend that you give yourself plenty of time to park (up to a mile away from check-in), get your bib, and get ready to run.
 If you can carpool, please do.
 Not only is it one less vehicle on the road but it helps reduce stress on Lory State Park’s limited parking infrastructure, and it gets you priority parking near the start.